Pillar One: Multigenerational Vision

 2. From Inheritance to Heritage

-There is a critical difference between what you leave for your children and what you leave in them.
+A critical difference between what you leave for your children and what you leave in them.

 Inheritance is what you leave for them, assets, money, and property.
 Heritage is what you leave in them, values, faith, character, and family identity.